learn through suffering C language learn through suffering

 }

-The results of running this program depend on the contents of the test.txt file.
+The output of this program depends on the contents of the test.txt file.

 100